 Most of the time, people rely on surveillance cameras to catch unwanted activity on their property.
 However, a South Carolina family’s security camera recently caught a touching act of service by a local Summerville police officer, who is now being praised for his good deed.

 These days kids are usually playing their video games and as for the grown-ups, well, they are pretty busy with life to grab a football and toss it around.
 But that being said, there are still some kids who love to head outside to play.

 ‘Look Maggie, I’m Walking!’
 Toddler With Spina Bifida Proudly Tells Dog His Achievement

 In what might just be the sweetest viral video of all time, a toddler with Spina Bifida can be seen learning how to walk and showing off his newfound skill to his dog.
 The way he proudly shouts his accomplishments to his beloved pup is a guaranteed heart-melter.

-Two-year-old Roman Dinkel has defied the odds by learning how to walk.
+Two-year-old Roman Dinkel has defied the odds by walking despite his birth defect.
 The young boy was diagnosed with spina bifida, myelomeningocele L3-S2, on his 20-week ultrasound.
-Spina Bifida is a birth defect of the spine and spinal cord and causes an inability or difficulty to walk.

 Runner With Broken Leg Crawls On Bleeding Knees To Finish Relay